psandovalsegura/autoregressive-poisoning/README.md

 ### AR Perfect Model

 The simple CNN which can perfectly classify AR perturbations is in **autoregressive_perfect_model.py**.
+We create a demo notebook in **notebooks/Demo-of-AR-Perfect-Model.ipynb**.
 More information can be found in [Appendix A.2](http://arxiv.org/abs/2206.03693) of the paper.
+We create a notebook to demonstrate how we can take some AR coefficients, generate perturbations, and use `PerfectARModel` (initialized with the same AR coefficients) to perfectly classify the novel, generated AR perturbations.

-This code was from an earlier version of our code where one AR process was repeated across each of the three channels (as opposed to using a different set of coefficients for each of 3 channels).
+Note that the code for `PerfectARModel` was from an earlier version of our repo where one AR process was responsible for each of the three RGB channels (as opposed to using a different set of coefficients for each of 3 channels).
 Early in our work, we used terms from convergent series, and manually specified them in `ALL_2x2_AR_PARAMS`.
-To avoid confusion, we don't provide actionable code for `PerfectARModel`, but feel free to modify the code and use your own AR coefficients.

 ### Citation